-Optimax Outboard Limited Warranty UNITED STATES AND CANADA
+OptiMax Outboard Limited Warranty UNITED STATES AND CANADA

 Outside the United States and Canada - Check with your local distributor.

 WHAT IS COVERED: Mercury Marine warrants its new products to be free of defects in material and workmanship during the period described below.

-DURATION OF COVERAGE: This Limited Warranty provides coverage for three (3) years from the date the product is first sold to a recreational use retail purchaser, or the date on which the product is first put into service. whichever occurs first.
-Commercial users of these products receive warranty coverage of one (1) year from the date of first retail sale, or one (1) year from the date on which the product was first put into service. whichever occurs first.
-Commercial use is defined as any work or employment related use of the product, or any use of the product which generates income, for any part of the warranty period, even if the product is only occasionally used for such purposes.
+DURATION OF COVERAGE: This Limited Warranty provides coverage for three (3) years from the date the product is first sold to a recreational use retail purchaser, or the date on which the product is first put into service, whichever occurs first.
+Commercial users of these products receive warranty coverage of one (1) year from the date of first retail sale, or one (1) year from the date on which the product was first put into service, whichever occurs first.
+Commercial use is defined as any work or employment related use of the product, or any use of the product which generates income. for any part of the warranty period, even if the product is only occasionally used for such purposes.
 The repair or replacement of parts, or the performance of service under this warranty, does not extend the life of this warranty beyond its original expiration date.
 Unexpired warranty coverage can be transferred from one recreational use customer to a subsequent recreational use customer upon proper re-registration of the product.
 Unexpired warranty coverage cannot be transferred either to or from a commercial use customer.
+Warranty coverage may be terminated for used repossessed product; or product purchcased at auction, from a salvage yard, or from an insurance company.

-CONDITIONS THAT MUST BE MET IN ORDER TO OBTAIN WARRANTY

-COVERAGE: Warranty coverage is available only to retail customers that purchase from a dealer authorized by Mercury Marine to distribute the product in the country in which the sale occurred, and then only after the Mercury Marine specified pre-delivery inspection process is completed and documented.
+CONDITIONS THAT MUST BE MET IN ORDER TO OBTAIN WARRANTY COVERAGE: Warranty coverage is available only to retail customers that purchase from a dealer authorized by Mercury Marine to distribute the product in the country in which the sale occurred, and then only after the Mercury Marine specified pre-delivery inspection process is completed and documented.
 Warranty coverage becomes available upon proper registration of the product by the authorized dealer.
 Routine maintenance outlined in the Operation and Maintenance Manual must be timely performed in order to maintain warranty coverage.
 Mercury Marine reserves the right to make warranty coverage contingent upon proof of proper maintenance.